 Small wine producers, natural wine

 We support the Hastings fishing community and the Hastings Fish scheme.
 All our fish is sustainable, and virtually all our fish is from Hastings, with exceptions only being on strange or stormy days when there’s nothing to be had.
-We also buy shellfish from close by, including Rye Bay scallops and West Mersea rock oysters.
+We also buy shellfish from close by, including Rye Bay scallops and Colchester rock oysters.

 We use biodynamic eggs from Orchard Eggs in Ripe.
 They keep small flocks of hens and use biodynamic farming techniques for the most ethical, high welfare, and happy hens around.
 They’re also better for the planet, and taste better too.